-The first lot of boards sold out at Microwave Update 2015.
-Most of the folks who attend Microwave Update have the skill and test equipment to find a way to provide enough LO drive for the Hittite mixer, but the goal is to make the transverter simple enough to get more station on the band.
+I had a small number of PC boards with the initial layout made, and these sold out at Microwave Update 2015.
+Most of the folks who attend Microwave Update have the skill and test equipment to find a way to provide enough LO drive for the Hittite mixer, but the goal is to make the transverter simple enough to get more stations on the band.
 A more forgiving mixer is needed.

 I went back to the unsuccessful prototype mentioned above and modified it for an external LO source driving the MBA-591 mixer.
-Testing showed that this mixer operates reasonably well with LO drive as low as +2 dBm, so the onboard LO might have worked - but it was a struggle to get this marginal output level.
+Testing showed that this mixer operates reasonably well with LO drive as low as +2 dBm, so the onboard LO might have worked - but it was a struggle to get even this marginal LO drive level.
 The conclusion here is that the Minicircuits MBA-591 mixer performance is more forgiving and allows many more LO options.
 I also found that the lead pitch is twice as great as the Hittite mixer, which makes soldering much easier.